 Two-Stage Furnaces: What They Are and How They Work

-As the name suggests, a furnace with two levels of operating (high or low) is called a two-stage furnace.
-When set to the low stage, the furnace performs at a reduced capacity in order to maintain the preferred temperature at your home more efficiently.
-During the high stage, the furnace will instead run at maximum capacity to satisfy demands for increased heat.
-With a two-stage furnace, you can maintain enhanced energy efficiency and comfortable temperatures everywhere in your home.
+A two-stage furnace is a type of heating system that utilizes two different stages of operation — high and low.
+On the low stage, the furnace performs at a reduced capacity to help maintain the desired temperature for your home more efficiently.
+During the high stage, the furnace will instead run at maximum capacity to satisfy demands for greater heat.
+With a two-stage furnace, you can experience improved energy efficiency and consistent temperatures all across your home.

 Does a Two-Stage Furnace Function All the Time?

-A two-stage furnace won’t run all the time.
-In the low stage of operation, the furnace runs at limited capacity in order to retain a desired temperature more efficiently within your home.
-When more energy is needed to sustain the set temperature, the furnace switches to its high stage and operates at full capacity.
-For this reason, two-stage furnaces are proven to help reduce energy costs without operating constantly.
+A two-stage furnace does not stay on indefinitely.
+In the low stage of operation, the furnace performs at reduced capacity in order to retain a preferred temperature more efficiently within your home.
+When additional energy is needed to reach the set temperature, the unit switches to its high stage and operates at full capacity.
+As a result, two-stage furnaces are proven to help reduce energy costs without operating continuously.

 Two-stage furnaces have two stages of functionality, low and high.
-During the low stage, the furnace performs at reduced capacity as a way to sustain a desired temperature within your home.
-When a greater demand for warmth or cooling is needed, the furnace will switch to its high stage and operate at maximum capacity.
+During the low stage, the furnace runs at reduced capacity as a way to maintain a desired level of comfort within your home.
+When additional warmth or cooling is needed, the furnace will change over to its high stage and operate at maximum capacity.

 Differences Between One- and Two-Stage Furnaces

-One-stage furnaces have a single stage fan speed and operate either at full capacity or not at all.
-In other words, the furnace runs constantly in order to maintain a desired comfort level at home.
+One-stage furnaces have a single stage of operation and operate either at full capacity or not at all.
+As a result, the furnace runs constantly in order to maintain a desired comfort level at home.

-Two-stage furnaces, by comparison, have two stages of operation, low and high.
-While in the low stage, the furnace runs at lower capacity in order to maintain the desired temperature more efficiently.
+Two-stage furnaces, on the other hand, have two stages of operation, low and high.
+While in the low stage, the furnace runs at reduced capacity in order to maintain the desired temperature more efficiently.
 When additional warmth or cooling is necessary, the furnace will switch to its high stage and operate at full capacity.

 Arrange Your Furnace Install Appointment with Cooler Tymes LLC Today

 Modern furnace technology can be confusing.
-That’s why Cooler Tymes LLC professionals are here to help with a no-cost, no-pressure estimate for furnace installation.
-We’ll assess your home, your heating requirements and your budget before helping you find the ideal solution.
-Call us at 623-208-6444 to get started today!
+That’s why Cooler Tymes LLC experts are here to help with a free, no-pressure estimate for furnace installation.
+We’ll assess your home, your heating requirements and your budget before helping you find the right solution.
+Get in touch with us at 623-208-6444 to get started today!